MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     assign the account.

-As you enter the entities, you also are selecting the position in the organizational structure to which you’re assigning the account.
+As you enter the entities, you also are selecting the position in the organizational structure to which you're assigning the account.
 For example, to assign an account that will be available to the Hardware division of Fabrikam, you would enter Fabrikam in the first level and Hardware in the second level.